reshmaoleti/Prodigy-InfoTech-Data-Science-Internship---All-Tasks/Prodigy InfoTech Data Science Internship All Tasks/PRODIGY_DS_02/README.md

 Greetings to all who visited my Prodigy InfoTech Internship repository!
 This repository contains all the documents related to Task 2 of my internship journey, focusing on data cleaning, analysis, and uncovering insightful patterns.

-## Task Overview
+## Task 2 Overview

 Perform data cleaning and exploratory data analysis (EDA) on a dataset of your choice, such as the Titanic dataset from Kaggle.
 Explore the relationships between variables and identify patters and trends in the data.

 ## Knowledge Gained

-Task 2 Enhanced my expertise in data preprocessing and exploratory analysis, refining competencies in data cleaning, EDA, and extracting actionable insights.
+- Enhanced my expertise in data preprocessing and exploratory analysis,
+- Refined competencies in data cleaning, EDA, and extracting actionable insights.

 ## Connect with Me